rdsea/iCOMOTSensors/README.md

 - for testing uncertainty (https://github.com/rdsea/T4UME)
 - for testing incidents (https://github.com/rdsea/bigdataincidentanalytics)

-### BTS Monitoring Scenario
+#### BTS Monitoring scenario
-The [BTS monitoring scenario](scenarios/simpleBTS) illustrates monitoring and data analytics for BTS.
+The [BTS monitoring scenario](scenarios/simpleBTSEdgeCloudIngestion) illustrates monitoring and data analytics for BTS.

-### Network Operations Monitoring Scenario
+#### Network Operations Monitoring scenario

 The [network operations analytics scenario](scenarios/netops) is used to study elasticity and elasticity of edge-cloud systems for network monitoring.

+#### IoT Machine Learning Predictive Maintenance scenario

+The [machine learning predictive maintenance scenario](scenarios/IoTMLPredictiveMaintenance) is used to study dynamic ML serving and IoT data inference.

 ## Supporting Edge Cloud Technologies
 IoTCloudSamples utilizes different programming languages and frameworks.
 Generally, code can be run with